itinero/routing-api/README.md

 #  Itinero API

 This project is an implementation of a basic routing API based on Itinero.
-It loads RouterDb files from a configured folder and exposes one routing endpoint per file.
+It loads RouterDb files from a configured folder and exposes one routing instance per file.

 ### Goal